kz6fittycent/Brisket-Rub/Witch's_Wedding.md

     - 3-4 tablespoons of Cavendar's Greek Seasoning
     - 1/2 white onion or 1 tablespoon of onion powder
     - 1 can of corn (yellow)
-    - 1 can of new potatoes
+    - 1 can of new potatoes (use daikons for keto version)
     - 1 can of collard greens

 ### Cook ingredients: